An Online Newsletter of

 “Mayberry Mike” Haviland (aka Sgt.
 Carter and sometimes Barney) was featured on “Collector’s Call” on MeTV during the nostalgia TV channel’s Mayberry celebration on May 1.
 The show presented highlights of Mike’s collection of Mayberry memorabilia.
 There were lots of familiar faces among the images displayed.
 And Dixie Griffith (daughter of Andy) even did a special video greeting for Mike and also signed and presented (via U.S. Mail) a copy of Randy Turner’s 60 Years of Mayberry book for which Dixie contributed an essay.
 If you missed the episode’s premiere, check your local listings for a rerun.

 Mayberry Mike also finished first in the Mayberry Squad Car Nationals, the Mayberry-themed obstacle course, which this year moved to April’s Mayberry & Lucy Day.
 Runner-up was Terry Varvel; third place went to James Pierce.

 **** Mayberry on the Web ****

 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-Past episodes are in an online Archives in case you want to listen to or view episodes you’ve missed.
-(There have been 229 episodes since 2008.
-And counting!)
+As of this week, there have been a whopping 684 episodes since Allan started doing the podcast in November 2008!
+Past episodes are in an online Archives in case you want to listen to or view classic installments you’ve missed.

 **** Post Note ****